 White goods are classed as large electrical goods used domestically such as fridges, freezers, washing machines and dryers, typically white in colour.

-White goods can be taken to any Council's Waste Transfer Stations or Kirknie Landfill.
+White goods can be taken to any of Council's Waste Transfer Stations or Kirknie Landfill.

 Unwanted wire should be placed in your red-lidded refuse bin.